florczakraf/gta-iii-radio-for-all-vehicles/README.md

 His version also allowed all vehicles to use Pay 'n' Spray which changes the gameplay.
 It also lacked the support for Steam version of the game.

 Also huge thanks to aquaz, halamix2 and pitpo for the support during the reversing & debugging session.
+I described the whole journey in [a blog post](https://blog.andr.host/posts/2022/05/26-iii-radio/).